EnemigoPython/go-getit/README.md

 - `count` to get number of entries in the store
 - `size` to get size of file in bytes
 - `space {current/empty}` to get maximum number of entries possible in current file size -> empty gets unused table space, default current
+- `resize {X}` to manually resize the store to have X table space (the store is resized automatically when more space is needed)
 - `exit` shuts down the server

 ### Config Flags